KGConf/open-kg-curriculum/curriculum/modules/What_is_a_Knowledge_Graph/What_is_a_Knowledge_Graph.md

-# What are Knowledge Graphs?
+# What is a Knowledge Graph?
 ## Details
 * Category: [Foundational](../categories/Foundational.md)
 * Module Prerequisites: [What is Metadata?](../modules/What_is_Metadata?.md)